 As proof, take for example a Gallup study of 10,000 workgroups in 30 different industries conducted back in 2004 – before social media made personalization and individualization a staple necessity in society – that investigated the importance of individualization in the workplace.
 Tom Rath of Gallup explained that employees longed for work environments that catered specifically to them.
 Fast-forward to today, and this thought process (at both work and home) is now on overdrive with millions of online social media profiles plastered across multiple platforms.

-In other words, employees want to be recognized as people and not just a number in a company.
-They have individual wants and needs, and expect employers to cater their recognition and rewards to them.
+In other words, employees want to be recognized as people, not just a number in a company.
+They have individual wants and needs, and expect employers to cater their public recognition and rewards to them.

 The question of whether quantity is better than quality doesn’t have a one-sided answer after all.
 Balance must exist between the two so you can get the most out of your workforce.
 One approach isn’t necessarily better than the other.
 Managers need to understand their workforce and environment and cater their recognition and rewards to their employees accordingly.